Job prospects Light Duty Cleaner in Nova Scotia

 - A moderate number of positions will become available due to retirements.

 - There are a moderate number of unemployed workers with recent experience in this occupation.

 - High employee turnover in this occupation could lead to additional employment opportunities.

 - Due to the seasonal nature of this occupation, employment opportunities tend to be more favourable during the summer months.

-Light duty cleaners are in high demand due to the need for additional sanitization of surfaces during the COVID-19 pandemic.
-Some openings have been created as workers have retired or changed jobs to reduce their risk of exposure to the virus.
+The pandemic-related demand for this occupation created by additional sanitization requirements has subsided somewhat following the end of most containment measures.
+At the same time, opportunities are being created by the recovery of other sectors, such as the hotel industry.
 Employers in some parts of the province are experiencing difficulty recruiting for this occupation, so individuals looking for work as a cleaner should have little difficulty finding a position.
 Working conditions such as relatively low wages, the physical nature of the job, the need to travel to different work sites, and irregular or night-time hours may be contributing factors to a high rate of turnover and insufficient number of job applicants.
 Candidates may be required to have their own vehicle to travel between job locations.

-Here are some key facts about Light duty cleaners in the Nova Scotia region:
+Here are some key facts about Light duty cleaners in Nova Scotia:

 - Light duty cleaners mainly work in the following sectors:

 - Nursing and residential care facilities (NAICS 623): 12%